 Barry.Nilsson.
-Lawyers acknowledges that it is bound by the Australian Privacy Principles (APP) contained in the Privacy Amendment (Enhancing Privacy Sector) Act 2012 (Cth) (Privacy Amendment Act).
+(BN) is committed to handling your personal information in a responsible manner in accordance with the Australian Privacy Principles (APP) which are contained in the Privacy Act 1988 (Cth) (Privacy Act).

 What is personal information?

-What kinds of personal information do Barry.Nilsson.
-Lawyers collect?
+What kinds of personal information does BN collect?

-In general, we collect and hold information such as (but not limited to): names, addresses, contact details, occupations, and other information which assists us in conducting our business, providing marketing services and complying with our legal obligations.
+We collect and hold information such as (but not limited to) names, addresses, contact details, occupations, and other information which assists us in conducting our business, providing marketing services and complying with our legal obligations.
 In most cases, if the personal information requested is not provided, we may not be able to supply the relevant service.

-How does Barry.Nilsson.
-Lawyers collect and use information from the website?
+How does BN collect and use information from the website?

 If you visit www.bnlaw.com.au to read, browse or download information, our system may record information such as the date and time of your visit to the website, the pages accessed and any information downloaded.
 This information is anonymous and is used for statistical, reporting and website administration and maintenance purposes only.
 We may collect information about you through the website when you: